 Schwieger had a deep love of animals.
-It was against naval regulations to have a dog on board so he smuggled Hooper his white dachshund on the U20.
+It was against naval regulations to have a dog on board so he smuggled Hooper, his white dachshund, on the U20.
 Hooper was there when the U-20 sunk the RMS Lustiania off the coast of Kinsale.

 After chasing down the Portuguese ship, the Maria de Molenos and the crew had escaped the U-20 shot a torpedo and sunk the ship.
-Among the wreckage on of the crew spotted a dog swimming.
+Among the wreckage one of the crew spotted a dog swimming.
 It was another dachshund.
 She was taken on board and named Maria.
 Soon she had four puppies and for a time there were six dogs on board the sub!
-That was a bit much so they gave three away to other ships.
+That was a bit much for them so they gave three away to other ships.

 6. The Dogs of the Titanic

-Name: Some of the confirmed dogs include a Toy Poodle named Frou-Frou, Airedale named Kitty, a French Bulldog named Gamin de Pycombe, a King Charles Spaniel, a Chow-Chow named Chow-Chow and Fox Terrier called dog.
+Name: Some of the confirmed dogs include a Toy Poodle named Frou-Frou, Airedale named Kitty, a French Bulldog named Gamin de Pycombe, a King Charles Spaniel, a Chow-Chow named Chow-Chow and Fox Terrier called Dog.

-Vessel: RMS Titanic Human counterparts: Captain Edward John Smith and the first class passengers
+Vessel: RMS Titanic Human counterparts: Captain Edward John Smith and the first-class passengers

 A number of dogs were present on the Titanic‘s first and final voyage.
-Only first class passengers were allowed to bring their dogs on board.
+Only first-class passengers were allowed to bring their dogs on board.
 But as dogs were listed as cargo and details have been lost, it has been confirmed there were 12 dogs, but there probably was many more.

 The Titanic boasted excellent kennel facilities for these first-class pooches and there was a planned dog show for the day it went down.